jcutrell/jonathancutrell/content/values/optimize-for-the-long-term.md

 ---
-title: "Optimize for the Long-Term"
+title: 'Optimize for the Long-Term; Always Be Ahead Of The Ball'
 date: 2020-03-04T12:00:00
 author: Jonathan Cutrell
 templateKey: blog-post
 ---

-### Optimize for the Long-Term
+### Optimize for the Long-Term; Always Be Ahead Of The Ball

 When you optimize for the long-term, a lot of other problems naturally resolve.